 Because on a snow sled zipping down a freshly groom ITS trail, the wind chill factors add to whatever the red in the thermometer registers on the temperature scale.

-Maine is a rural state and special because she is under populated, insulated up here in the right hand corner.
+Ideal for snow sledding, Maine is a rural state and special because she is under populated, insulated up here in the right hand corner.

 Less people means more wildlife and unspoiled territory to explore, discover in Vacationland.
 So to see the best sights means getting to places not accessed by car.
 Not available for every Tom, Dick and Harry to take in and enjoy without a little effort.

 Hiking, cross country / down hill Maine snow skiing, biking is one way to get to the places few get to see except in images, photos of Maine.
 But climb on, turn the key or pull the cord to fire up a rumbling Maine snowmobile.

 See how much fun steering it is going to feel on to any loop in the 14000 mile Maine ITS snow sled trail system.

 Sitting high a top a Maine snow machine headed to a warm, cozy, diner or lodge to get something to eat trail side.
 To stop at an ice fishing shanty for a quick game of cribbage or cards before continuing on the Maine snow sled trail.
 Being in the great out doors dressed with high tech warm gear that breathes, that does not restrict movement.
 While you fill your lungs with fresh air.
 Your cheeks get a healthy pink glow.
 And any restless energy, anxiety is removed.

 Get into shape lugging, tugging when you learn the hard way to stay on the groomed, hard packed Maine ITS trail.